JennyDigital/Tower-of-Eightness/Documentation/README.txt

-This is where the documentation will go when it's ready.
+This is where the documentation as is right now.
+Please note, this is a work-in-progress and things might change, or even break if I miss something.

 In the meantime, go and checkout the EhBASIC V2.22 repository https://github.com/jefftranter/6502/tree/master/asm/ehbasic and Grant Searle's derivative of Daryl Rictor's video generator.
 I've not published it here because I would need permission to do so and he does such a good job on his website anyway.